deveshm/connormcgarr.github.io/_posts/2019-03-22-Exception-Handlers-and-Egg-Hunters.md

 A `pop` instruction will generally remove a register off of the stack.
 The stack (for our purposes here) grows downward to lower memory addresses.
 When a `pop` instruction is executed, the value of the current stack pointer (ESP) **INCREASES** by 4 bytes.
 A `ret`, or return, instruction will load the current value of the stack pointer into the instruction pointer (EIP).

-If we fill SEH with a `pop <register> pop <register> ret` instruction we can move our current stack pointer (ESP) 8 bytes upward in memory (4 bytes for each `pop` instruction).
+If we fill SEH with a `pop <register> pop <register> ret` chain we can move our current stack pointer (ESP) 8 bytes upward in memory (4 bytes for each `pop` instruction).
 If SEH is located at the current ESP value plus 8 bytes, a `pop pop` sequence will take our current stack pointer and fill it with SEH's value (which is `esp+8`).
 The last `ret` instruction, as explained above, will take our ESP (which now contains our SEH value) and place it into EIP.
 Henceforth, we can control what gets loaded into the instruction pointer (EIP)!

 We don't actually mind that registers will be popped off of the stack from our `pop pop ret` chain- we only care that ESP increases when a `pop` instruction is executed.
-Mona has a nice feature to search for `pop pop ret` sequences.
+Mona has a nice feature to search for `pop pop ret` chain.
 Here is the command used in Immunity: `!mona seh`(Again, I know it is hard to see, so i zoomed in on the addresses in the second image):
 <img src="{{ site.url }}{{ site.baseurl }}/images/poppopret.png" alt="">

 <img src="{{ site.url }}{{ site.baseurl }}/images/again.png" alt="">

-We need to obtain a memory address where a `pop <register> pop <register> ret` instruction chain commences.
-We also need to make sure the .DLL or .exe where this instruction chain resides, was not compiled with ASLR or SafeSEH.
+We need to obtain a memory address where a `pop <register> pop <register> ret` chain occurs.
+We also need to make sure the .DLL or .exe where this chain resides, was not compiled with ASLR or SafeSEH.
 It looks like we can use the last address in the above image, mentioned at: `0x625011b3`.
 Remember that Intel uses little endian format, which stores data with the least significant byte first.
 This will flip our address from `62 50 11 b3` to `b3 11 50 62`.
 Let's update our PoC once again:
 ```console
 root@kali:~/Desktop# cat POPPOPRET.py
 #!/usr/bin/python